infinum/eightshift-docs/website/docs/basics/blocks-component-manifest.md

 ### componentName

 This key is the most important one.
 We use this key to specify the component attributes prefix.
-With this key used correctly we are able change the attributes prefix depending on the component name passes from the parent component or block.
+With this key used correctly we are able to change the attributes prefix depending on the component name passed from the parent component or block.

 ### title